About the NCLEX-RN Exam

 Administered by the NCSBN, the NCLEX-RN exam helps to ensure public safety by testing the knowledge and skills of nursing school graduates.
 Essentially, the exam helps to ensure graduates have what it takes to provide safe, competent nursing care at the entry level.

-Completed at designated test center, the NCLEX-RN exam can include up to 265 questions, with the majority being in a multiple-choice format.
+Completed at a designated test center, the NCLEX-RN exam can include up to 265 questions, with the majority being in a multiple-choice format.
 With a time limit of six hours, the exam covers the below topic areas.

 - Physiological Integrity